sailshq/whelk/README.md

 In addition to specifying inputs as `--` command-line opts, you can configure your script to accept _serial command-line arguments_, also known as "positionals".

-Just specify `args` as an array of input names, in the expected order:
+Just specify `args` in your script definition as an array of input names, in the expected order:

 ```js
 require('whelk')({